-Serving all things Chinese tea related, Icha Tea has a formal tea room as well as a grab and go area.
+Serving all things Chinese tea-related, Icha Tea has a formal tea room as well as a grab-and-go area.
 One of the things they’ve been known for is their cheese foam teas.
 Yes, you heard me correctly.
-These teas have all natural foam made from cream cheese and even though it sounds bizarre, it’s super tasty!
+These teas have all-natural foam made from cream cheese and even though it sounds bizarre, it’s super tasty!
 You can also take part in a traditional tea ceremony here in their back tea room!

 147 Dundas Street West

-With locations around the world, Tsujiri is known for their matcha, and they seriously have matcha everything.
+With locations around the world, Tsujiri is known for its matcha, and they seriously have matcha everything.
 For those that don’t know, matcha is a Japanese tradition and is a finely ground powder of specially grown and processed green tea leaves.
-This high quality green tea is super caffeinated and offers a ton of health benefits.
+This high-quality green tea is super caffeinated and offers a ton of health benefits.
 Tsujiri has a large menu of matcha products, including regular cups of matcha tea (iced and hot), as well as other desserts infused with matcha like the above ice cream.

 201 Harbord Street

-This bohemian house of tea and board games cafe is super cute and the perfect place to take a date or your best girl friend.
-The vibe is incredibly chill, with different types of seating including on the floor, in little cute private booths.
+This bohemian house of tea and board games cafe is super cute and the perfect place to take a date or your best girlfriend.
+The vibe is incredibly chill, with different types of seating including on the floor, and in little cute private booths.
 Their tea menu is massive and there are so many different types you’ve probably never seen before.
 Order a pot for the table and pair it with some of their yummy little snacks!

 One Zo Tapioca

 This bakery/cafe has been featured in a ton of places lately so I wanted to go give it a try to see if I would add it to my list!
-First off, they sell a ton of tasty desserts, many of which are tea based like a milk tea or matcha croissant (pictured above).
+First off, they sell a ton of tasty desserts, many of which are tea-based like a milk tea or matcha croissant (pictured above).
 I think my croissant would’ve been amazing if I went at the beginning of the day when it was fresh, but mine was a little stale.
 However, the main reason I included Bake Code on this list was for their drinks.
 First off they have the whole Chatime menu but I recommend trying the Bake Code signature drinks.
 I tried the purple potato latte iced and it was incredibly good!